IN THIS ISSUE .

 The side effects of chemotherapy, such as hair loss and weakened immunity, occur because the anticancer drugs also kill healthy cells.
 A research team led by biophysicist Donald Engelman at Yale University has found a molecule named pHLIP that selectively targets tumor cells in mice.
 The molecule is attracted to the tumor cells' acidity.
 The scientists previously showed that the molecule can bore through the outer membrane of cells and, like a microscopic syringe, squirt chemicals inside.
 With these traits, pHLIP could improve cancer treatments and be used to monitor the course of the disease.

 NIH's National Center for Research Resources also supported this work.

 Article abstract (from the May 1, 2007, online edition of PNAS)

 Artistic rendering of a damaged DNA from a mouse nerve cell.
 Courtesy of McMurray.

 Huntington's disease, a fatal neurodegenerative disorder, affects roughly 30,000 Americans.
 While the disease gene is inherited at birth, symptoms usually don't appear until middle age.
 The onset may be triggered by faulty DNA repair, which occurs increasingly with age, according to a new study led by Mayo Clinic pharmacologist Cynthia McMurray.
 Working in mice, McMurray's team found that missteps in repairing a type of damage to DNA called oxidative lesions worsen the genetic defect that causes Huntington's disease.
 The findings suggest that minimizing the DNA damage or blocking the repair pathway could delay the onset of Huntington's disease.

 This work was also supported by NIH's National Institute of Neurological Disorders and Stroke and National Institute of Environmental Health Sciences.

-McMurray home page
+McMurray home page (no longer available)

 Article abstract (from the April 22, 2007, online edition of Nature)